 Get prepared by defining the benefits of your new procedures?

 To get support from the top, start with a strong business case for website policies and procedures.
 There are a number of common ‘selling points’ for website policies and procedures and to make them more compelling you should link them to cost savings.
 If you need to create a business case for the implementation of website policies and procedures, the following points are usually appealing to senior management.

 Benefits of website polices and publishing processes

-Website polices and publishing processes are critical in large organisations because they:
+Website polices and publishing processes yield many benefits.